Sikh Bulletin 2021 Issue 2

 It all came to a climax in October 2003 when we held our first of two world conferences in Chandigarh.
-It began with the then Akal Takhat Jathedar Jaginder Singh Vedanti and SGPC Secretary Manjeet Singh Calcutta managing to deny us three successive venues of Conference.
+It began with the then Akal Takhat Jathedar Joginder Singh Vedanti and SGPC Secretary Manjeet Singh Calcutta managing to deny us three successive venues of Conference.
 We overcame that through the judicial order and a very successful conference was held.
 But these two had some more tricks up their sleeves.
-Within days they had a rival Gurdwara opened in Roseville and propaganda started that we were violating the teachings of Guru Granth Sahib and should therefore be shunned.
+Within days they had a rival Gurdwara opened in Roseville and propaganda started that we were violating the teachings of Guru Granth Sahib and should, therefore, be shunned.

 There were appeals to us not to stop the publication of The Sikh Bulletin but no one was prepared to help with the funds although there were many who paid lip services.
 2006 saw only three printed issues.